Zeyneb N. Kaya

 Education.

-Stanford ASES (Affiliated Stanford Entrepreneurial Students) Bootcamp Scholar + 2nd Place Winner
+ASES (Affiliated Stanford Entrepreneurial Students) Bootcamp Scholar + 2nd Place Winner; Co-director.

 Dual Enrollment: Differential Equations, Linear Algebra, Multivariable Calculus, Cultural Anthropology